Restless Legs Syndrome

 - Avoid the use of medications that may worsen RLS.

-Treatment for Conditions That May Trigger RLS
+Treatment for Problems That May Trigger RLS

 - Kidney failure

-Treatment for More Severe Cases of RLS
+Treatment for Severe Cases of RLS

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.